Ford Tempo: End of production

-The Oakville plant was retooled to build the new-for-1995 Ford Windstar, while Kansas City and Cuautitlán switched over to production of the Ford Contour and Mercury Mystique.

 1994 marked the last year for the HSC engine, the 2.5 L having been dropped from the Taurus in 1991.
 It was also the end for the 3-speed FLC automatic transmission, with the Ford Escort and Mercury Tracer using the Ford F-4EAT transmission.

+The last Ford Tempo was built at Oakville Assembly on May 20, 1994.
+The facility was retooled to build the Ford Windstar.
+Kansas City Assembly and Cuautitlán Assembly became assembly points for the Ford Contour and Mercury Mystique.

 Production figures

 The Tempo was a sales success for Ford, staying one of the top ten best selling cars in the US, if not one of the top five, during its entire production run.
-Through 1984, Ford sold a total of 531,468 examples of the Tempo and Topaz, nearly 100,000 more units than the best-selling Toyota Camry of the day.
+For the introductory, extended 1984 model year (16 months long), Ford sold a total of 531,468 examples of the Tempo and Topaz combined, but this was also the nameplate's best year.
 All model year production figures for the Tempo are as follows:

 Other markets

 China

-At least 8,200 Tempos were sent to China as part of Ford's first efforts to sell cars to the Asian nation.

-In an attempt to ease trade tensions with the United States, China agreed to buy millions of dollars worth of cars from the big three American automakers.
-Ford's share of the deal was worth $32 million.

-This arrangement let China keep its favored nation status with the U.S. despite political tensions, and reduce China's dependence on autos imported from Japan.
+During the early 1990s, in an attempt to ease trade tensions with the United States, China agreed to buy millions of dollars' worth of automobiles from each of the Big Three American automakers; the share of the deal for Ford was worth $32 million.
+Along with reducing Chinese dependence on imports of Japanese automobiles, the arrangement let China keep its favored nation status with the United States (despite political tensions of the late 1980s).

+In 1992, Ford began sales operations in China for the first time, introducing the Tempo alongside the Ford Taurus, Ford Crown Victoria, Ford Aerostar, and the Lincoln Town Car.
+In total, the Chinese government purchased over 8,200 Tempos, with the initial order of 3010 1992 four-door Tempo sedans serving as the largest single fleet order ever received by Ford.
+In addition of the fitment of metric-unit instrument panels, the Tempo underwent several revisions for the Chinese market, including modifications of the fuel system to accommodate leaded fuel, heavier-duty suspension, and heavier-grade wiring.

-The initial order included 3,010 Tempos that were to be used as taxis and tourist vehicles.
-It has been suggested that they were never used as taxis, but instead went to the government and were later sold to the private market.
+The initial government fleet order was originally intended for use as taxis and tourist vehicles; all were white-colored GL-trim four-door sedans.
+Following their importation, the Tempos remained under government ownership under official use, later sold to private owners.